Trump attacks ex-CIA chief over 'hit job' Russia probe - Journal du Cameroun

 More indictments are expected, but Mueller and his team have remained absolutely silent about the direction of the investigation and what evidence they have, especially with regard to Trump.

-Aiming to exploit that silence, on Sunday Trump took to Twitter to order the Justice Department to investigate the FBI’s implanting of “at least one” informant in his 2016 campaign, suggesting it was an act of political espionage by the administration of president Barack Obama.
+Aiming to exploit that silence, Trump took to Twitter on Sunday to order the Justice Department to investigate the FBI’s implanting of “at least one” informant in his 2016 campaign, suggesting it was an act of political espionage by president Barack Obama’s administration.

 Analysts say Trump’s strategy to attack the CIA and FBI could be working.